sdisalvo-crd/your-own-wallet/README.md

 },
 ```

-5. Add the following Webpack plugin:
+And we add the following Webpack plugin:

 ```
 plugins: [